 1. You no longer have a paper I-94 form because you re-entered the U.S. after April 2013;

-2. You still have a paper I-94 card but you travelled to Canada, Mexico or the Adjacent Islands.
+2. You still have a paper I-94 card but you traveled to Canada, Mexico or the Adjacent Islands.